Once upon a time during the crucifixion of Jesus Christ, a Roman centurion called Longinus was instructed to pierce the side of Jesus with a lance.

 Maximus even followed Mary to France, still hanging around at a distance.

 If wasn't until Mary became an old lady, living in the forest of Sainte Baume, that Maximus finally got a little bit closer.
 He was the only one with her now, and she needed him.
 She depended upon him, to keep her warm, sheltered and fed.
 As she now prepared for death, he became her only companion, bringing her food to the cave, and making sure she was comfortable and warm.
-Still avoiding her face, and making verbal connection, he silently became her mighty protector.
+Still avoiding her face, and from making verbal connection, he silently became her mighty protector.

 One day, when the timing was just right, Maximus entered the cave, bringing Mary some food from the village down below.
 The cave seemed eerily quiet when a sudden clench gripped his gut.
 In the corner was the slumped body of a frail and tiny lady.
 Her jar of oil spilling upon the earth, filling the cave with the aroma of spikenard that announced the death of Mary Magdalene.